-19. IMPACT OF COVID-19 AND CARES ACT
+19. IMPACT OF COVID-19 AND CORONA VIRUS RELIEF ACTS

 On March 13, 2020, the President of the United States of America issued a proclamation, "Declaring a National Emergency concerning the Novel Coronavirus Disease (COVID-19) Outbreak."
-On March 10, 2020, the governor of the State of Michigan issued executive order 2020-04 declaring a state of emergency due to COVID-19 and on March 23 issued a statewide stay-at-home order to fight the outbreak of COVID-19.
+On March 10, 2020, the Governor of the State of Michigan issued executive order 2020-04 declaring a state of emergency due to COVID-19 and on March 23 issued a statewide stay-at-home order to fight the outbreak of COVID-19.
 Effective Monday, March 16, LSSU suspended face-to-face instruction for lecture and discussion classes and moved to online or remote instruction for the balance of spring semester 2020.
 Summer semester instruction was also online or remote.
 Effective March 18, many faculty and staff began working from home and then on March 23, all but essential workers moved to working from home.
 The following represent some of the impacts of COVID-19 on University operations and the financial statements.

-CARES Act
+CARES Act or HEERF I

-The Coronavirus Aid, Relief and Economic Security (CARES) Act was passed by Congress and signed into law to provide economic relief from COVID-19.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act was passed by Congress and signed into law March 27, 2020, to provide economic relief from COVID-19.
 The University received the following grants under the CARES Act through the US Department of Education:

-- \$801,132 Higher Education Emergency Relief Funding; - \$801,131 Institutional Relief Funding; and - \$ 78,587 Title III Strengthening the Institutions Relief Funding
+- \$801,132 Higher Education Emergency Relief Funding; - \$801,131 Institutional Relief Funding; and - \$ 79,508 Title III Strengthening the Institutions Relief Funding

 The Higher Education Emergency Relief Funding provided funding to universities to use for emergency financial aid grants to students for expenses related to the disruption of campus operations due to the coronavirus.
-As of June 30, 2020, the University had awarded grants totaling \$527,500 to students.
-This is included in nonoperating CARES Act HEERF revenue on the statement of revenues, expenses, and changes in net position.
+As of June 30, 2021, the University had awarded grants totaling \$801,132 to students.
+This is included in nonoperating Federal corona virus relief funds revenue on the statements of revenues, expenses, and changes in net position.

 The Higher Education Emergency Relief Funding and the Institutional Relief Funding are awarded under Section 18004(a)(1) of the CARES Act.
 There is a requirement that of the combined funds, at the end of the grant period, at least 50 percent must be used for emergency financial aid grants to students.
 The Institutional Relief Funding allows the University to cover costs associated with significant changes to the delivery of instruction due to the coronavirus.
-As of June 30, 2020, the University had expended \$282,471 and drawn down \$200,000 related to the Institutional Relief Funding and accordingly, recognized \$282,471 of revenue which is included in nonoperating CARES Act HEERF revenue on the statement of revenues, expenses, and changes in net position and recognized \$82,471 of accounts receivable.
+As of June 30, 2021, the University had drawn down and expended \$801,131 related to the Institutional Relief Funding and accordingly, recognized \$801,131 of revenue which is included in nonoperating Federal corona virus relief funds revenue on the statements of revenues, expenses, and changes in net position.

 The Title III Strengthening the Institutions Relief Funding allows a university to cover costs associated with significant changes to the delivery of instruction due to the coronavirus.
 Guidance issued by the US Department of Education specifically allow institutions to use this funding to cover the cost of technology associated with a transition to distance education, grants to cover the costs of attendance for eligible students, and faculty and staff trainings.
 Additionally, funds may be used to cover operational costs, such as lost revenue, reimbursements for prior expenses, and payroll.
-As a result, the University reimbursed itself for \$78,587 of lost revenue.
+As a result, the University recovered \$79,508 of lost revenue.

-A provision of the CARES Act would allow the University to defer payment of the employer portion of Social Security taxes through December 31, 2020.
-The University would have been required to report this in accounts payable and accrued liabilities on the statement of net position and pay 50% of the total deferral by December 31, 2021 and the remainder by December 31, 2022.
+A provision of the CARES Act would have allowed the University to defer payment of the employer portion of Social Security taxes through December 31, 2020.
 The University decided not to participate in this option.